BARBARA KLEMM / STEFAN MOSES

 In what is a German première, the Museum Küppersmühle is now presenting a retrospective of his work, which showcases his painterly exploration and transformation of real structures and architectures, such as Alpine scenery, seascapes, landscapes, cityscapes, meadows and still-lifes.

-An exhibition under seven roofs in the Ruhr Metropolis
+An exhibition under eight roofs

 „Chinese artists are currently in the process of discovering and formulating their own artistic language.
 This is a development we are keen to document.“